AcaciaMan/acacia-log/vscode/acacia-log/README.md

 - Initial release of Acacia Log.
 - Added commands to navigate to a specific date and time in the log file.
 - Added commands to set log date format, log date regular expression, log search date, and log search time.

+### 0.0.2

+- Added command to calculate counts of similar lines in the log file and display them in descending order.

 ---